Animal Allergies and Skin Problems

-Just as you can get a skin rash or an ear infection, your pets can too!
-However, because they are completely covered in hair, many skin problems often go unnoticed simply because we are rarely able to see the inflamed area until considerable damage has occurred.
-That’s why it’s so important to watch for tell-tale signs that your cat or dog is experiencing skin or inner ear discomfort.
+Like humans, your pet can also get a skin rash or an ear infection.
+Because our furry friends are covered in hair, many skin problems often go unnoticed.
+It is essential to watch for signs that your cat or dog is experiencing skin or inner ear discomfort.

-Since your dog or cat relies on you for their care, it is ultimately up to you to identify that something is wrong and that they need to see a veterinarian.
+Since your dog or cat relies on you for their care.
+It is ultimately your responsibility to identify that something is wrong and contact a veterinarian.

-Unfortunately, your pet won’t understand their own discomfort if they are in-fact suffering from skin problems, which means they will itch, lick, or nibble the infected area until they can’t anymore.
-The more time your pet is allowed to do this, the longer it gives them the opportunity to make it much worse.
-In fact, if you do not seek treatment for your pet, scratching or biting at the infection or irritation could break their skin and create a secondary infection, essentially creating more issues that you will eventually have to treat.
-For these reasons, be on the lookout for any signs that your dog or cat seems unusually itchy or irritated by their skin or ears and contact us immediately if you feel that something is wrong.
+Skin problem symptoms in pets include itching, licking, or nibbling the infected area until they can’t anymore.
+The longer your pet is allowed to do this, the worse it becomes.
+If you don’t seek treatment, the scratching or biting at the infection or irritation could break their skin and create a secondary infection.
+For these reasons, watch for any signs that your dog or cat is unusually itchy or irritated by their skin or ears.
+Contact us immediately if you feel that something is wrong.